Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Elements of free QFT in Minkowski spacetime

-Due to Remark \ref{REMran}, in Minkowski spacetime the Proposition \ref{PROP35} is still valid\footnote{CCR need a more delicate readaptation if one smears with non-compactly supported functions, due to the nature of the advanced and retarded solutions of the KG equation.} if one replaces $\cD(\bM)$ (resp. $\cD_\bR(\bM)$) by $\cS(\bM)$ (resp. $\cS_\bR(\bM)$) and changes the statements accordingly. $(\gF_s(\cH_m),\gG_0, \pi, \Omega)$ is the {\em GNS structure} of the Minkowski-vacuum representation of the unital $*$-algebra $\cA$ called the {\em CCR algebra} generated by abstract field operators $\phi[f]$, where $\pi$ is the $*$-homomorphism induced by $\pi(\phi[h]) = \hat{\phi}[f]$ \cite{KM}.
+Due to Remark \ref{REMran}, in Minkowski spacetime Proposition \ref{PROP35} is still valid\footnote{the CCR require a more delicate adaptation if one smears with non-compactly supported functions, because of the nature of the advanced and retarded solutions of the KG equation.} if one replaces $\cD(\bM)$ (resp. $\cD_\bR(\bM)$) by $\cS(\bM)$ (resp. $\cS_\bR(\bM)$) and changes the statements accordingly. $(\gF_s(\cH_m),\gG_0, \pi, \Omega)$ is the {\em GNS structure} of the Minkowski-vacuum representation of the unital $*$-algebra $\cA$ called the {\em CCR algebra} generated by abstract field operators $\phi[f]$, where $\pi$ is the $*$-homomorphism induced by $\pi(\phi[h]) = \hat{\phi}[h]$ \cite{KM}.